 When there are multiple Tours that are set to show in the same place (page URL and element match) with all the same conditions to the same Target Audience, then these will be prioritized based on the order they appear in the list of Tours.

 You can prioritize this list by re-ordering the Tours.
-To do this, simply click and drag the reorder button and position your Tours according to your desired priority logic.
+To do this in the Builder, simply click and drag the reorder button and position your Tours according to your desired priority logic.

 Tours have dynamic conditions

 Similarly to when there are matching conditions, also in cases where Tours start on the same page, but have different matching elements, or with different user actions, the higher priority will be attempted first.

 If the element is not present or the user action does not take place, the next Tour in the list will be attempted.